springfall2008/batpred/docs/developing.md

 Running `pre-commit` automatically:

-- If you run `pre-commit install` it will install a pre-commit hook - this is a file which tells `git` to run some code each type you do a particular action (a pre-commit hook runs at the start of processing a commit, but there are other hooks e.g. pre-push).
+- If you run `pre-commit install` in a terminal window it will install a pre-commit hook - this is a file which tells `git` to run some code each type you do a particular action (a pre-commit hook runs at the start of processing a commit, but there are other hooks e.g. pre-push).